-The Office of Proposal Development staff will check funding databases, www.grants.gov, and other resources weekly to identify new limited submission opportunities and any opportunities found will be posted to the FSU Limited Submissions website.
+A staff member from the Office of Proposal Development (OPD), will check funding databases, www.grants.gov, and other resources weekly to identify new limited submission opportunities and any opportunities found will be posted to the FSU Limited Submissions website.
 Please be aware that although every effort will be made to find opportunities, there is no guarantee that the list is comprehensive.
 Anyone who wishes to apply to a limited submission RFP that is not posted on our website should contact OPD immediately.
-OPD office staff will review the guidelines, establish an appropriate internal review date, and post the RFP to the website.The following information will be posted for each solicitation on the website:
+OPD &/or OVPR office staff will review the guidelines, establish an appropriate internal review date, and post the RFP to the website.The following information will be posted for each solicitation on the website:

 The following information will be posted for each solicitation on the website:

-- Agency Deadline (i.e., July 10, 2009)
+- Agency Deadline (e.g., July 10, 2009)

-- Internal Deadline for uploading of documents (i.e., May 10, 2009)
+- Internal Deadline for uploading of documents (e.g., May 10, 2009)

-- white paper (a.k.a. an abstract) describing the scope of the project, expected/intended outcomes, the personnel involved, and existing resources, no more than two (2) pages in length
+- A description of the scope of the project, expected/intended outcomes, the personnel involved, and existing resources, no more than two (2) pages in length

 - Detailed budget (i.e., salary, fringe, travel, tuition, equipment, subcontracts, indirect costs, as applicable) no more than one (1) page in length

 OPD will notify all applicants of the Vice President for Research's decision, and the successful applicant(s)' name(s) will be posted on the Limited Submissions website.
 If the pre-proposal is selected from the internal competition, the PI will need to work with Sponsored Research Administration, FSU Foundation, or the FSU Research Foundation for private funds, in the usual way to prepare, route and submit your proposal to the agency.

 Withdrawal of selected applicant:

+Any faculty member who is chosen but decides not to apply must notify the Office of Proposal Development immediately upon their decision.
 If the selected applicant withdraws his or her proposal, the applicant who received the next highest ranking from the Vice President for research will be notified that s/he may submit a proposal.
-Any faculty member who is chosen but decides not to apply must notify the Office of Proposal Development immediately upon their decision.

 Submissions without approval: